Bug report #15218

 QGIS needs to completely ignore MSSQL columns that have a default value when doing updates and inserts.
 Setting the fields to "Hidden" works for inserts but then fails for updates.

-#1 Updated by Damien Smith almost 4 years ago
+#1 Updated by Damien Smith about 4 years ago

 Actually, setting to "Hidden" or "Text" (Not editable) allows inserting and updating but copying and pasting fails if there is a unique constraint because the UUID is duplicated rather than using the default newid() function.